M-Shrief/M-Shrief/README.md

 # A new phase

-This conidered as a portofolio to Document and upload my new Projects/Models of my learning in a more intensive & organised form.
+This conidered as a portofolio to document and upload my new projects (models of my learning) in a more intensive & organised form.
 I'm aiming to Show my learning process, workflow and on.
 Hoping to intensify my owned knowledge and add to it as needed.

 # Main project - "Adeeb أديب"